Reduce Bandwidth & Storage Usage

 This excludes any legacy plans.

 To see bandwidth usage by environment, visit the Sites page in the User Portal and look for the field labeled “Bandwidth” next to each environment.
-This will show the total bandwidth used by the environment in the last 30 days.
+This will show the average daily bandwidth used by the environment in the last 30 days.

 Additionally, all plan usage metrics can be viewed on the Usage page.